Overview

 Demand and Supply

 The amount of milk your body produces depends on how much you remove.
 This principle is the cornerstone of breastfeeding.
 The number one thing you can do to ensure you are making enough milk is to feed your baby frequently.
 You can expect to breastfeed your baby between 8-12 or more times in 24 hours.
-You cannot nurse too often, and frequent feedings are critical to establishing your milk supply.
+You cannot nurse too often; frequent feedings are critical to establishing your milk supply.
 This is especially true in the first few weeks.
 You may consider pumping, although pumping is not as efficient at removing milk as your baby.

 Measuring Milk Production